-Only stockholders of record at the close of business on Thursday, April 14, 2022, the record date, are entitled to notice of, and to vote at, the Annual Meeting of Stockholders and at any adjournments thereof.
-As of such date, there were 7,742,864 shares of common stock of the Company issued and outstanding.
+Only stockholders of record at the close of business on Friday, April 14, 2023, the record date, are entitled to notice of, and to vote at, the Annual Meeting of Stockholders and at any adjournments thereof.
+As of such date, there were 7,746,864 shares of common stock of the Company issued and outstanding.
 Each share is entitled to one vote with respect to all matters to be acted upon at the meeting.
 The holders of one-third of the shares of the Company's common stock outstanding and entitled to vote, represented at the meeting in person (during the live audio webcast and telephone conference call) or by proxy, shall constitute a quorum for the transaction of business.
 Votes cast in person (during the live audio webcast meeting via the telephone conference call link) or by proxy at the meeting will be tabulated by the voting inspector appointed for the meeting.

 Our Board of Directors is asking for your proxy.
 Giving us your proxy means that you authorize the persons named in this proxy to vote your shares at the Annual Meeting in the manner that you direct, or if you do not direct us in your signed proxy, in the manner as recommended by the Board of Directors in this Proxy Statement.
 You can vote for the director nominees or withhold your vote for one or all nominees.
-You also can vote for or against the other proposals (or, in the case of votes on Proposal Three, for every year, every two years or every three years) or abstain from voting.
-If you request a proxy card, and return your signed proxy card, but do not give voting instructions, the shares represented by that proxy will be voted FOR each proposal (or, in the case of Proposal Three, for every year).
+You also can vote for or against the other proposals or abstain from voting.
+If you request a proxy card, and return your signed proxy card, but do not give voting instructions, the shares represented by that proxy will be voted FOR each proposal.

 With regard to the election of directors (Proposal One), votes may be cast in favor or withheld.
 The nominees for director receiving a plurality of the votes cast by the holders of the common stock represented at the meeting in person or by proxy will be elected.
-This means that the seven nominees receiving the largest number of votes cast will be elected.
+This means that the six nominees receiving the largest number of votes cast will be elected.

-With respect to Proposal Two, the Company is providing you with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of the four executive officers named in the "SUMMARY COMPENSATION TABLE" under "EXECUTIVE COMPENSATON", as disclosed in this Proxy Statement in accordance with the rules of the Securities and Exchange Commission (SEC).
+With respect to Proposal Two, the Company is providing you with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of the three executive officers named in the "SUMMARY COMPENSATION TABLE" under "EXECUTIVE COMPENSATON", as disclosed in this Proxy Statement in accordance with the rules of the Securities and Exchange Commission (SEC).
 This proposal, which is commonly referred to as "say-on-pay", is required by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, which added Section 14A to the Securities Exchange Act of 1934 (Exchange Act).
 The affirmative vote of the holders of a majority of the shares of the Company's common stock represented at the meeting is required to approve Proposal Two.
 Abstentions and votes against may be specified on this proposal.
 Since the approval of Proposal Two requires the approval of the holders of a majority of the shares of the Company's common stock represented at the meeting, abstentions, broker non-votes (see below) and votes against will have the effect of a negative vote.